-The basis for grade assignment will be a 35-65 weighted average of marks on the thought papers and on the term paper.
+The basis for grade assignment will be a 35-65 weighted average of marks for class participation (which will be sensitive to the quality of the thought papers) and on the term paper.
 These scores will be ordered.
 Conditional on responsible preparation and attendance, individuals' grades will be assigned on the basis of position in that order and the standard curve of the student's home School at Penn (Wharton, SAS, Law, etc.) If any student's home School has absolute rather than relative grading standards, these will be honored.
 In the I hope unlikely event that an individual's preparation or attendance seem less than responsible, the grade will be adjusted appropriately.